PIYUSH-NEXTGEN/PIYUSH-NEXTGEN/README.md

+**PIYUSH-NEXTGEN/PIYUSH-NEXTGEN**  ✨

+Here are some ideas to get you started:

+- 🔭 I’m currently working on ...Some projects and making games
+- 🌱 I’m currently learning ...Python and DSA
+- 💬 Ask me about ...
+A Undergrad CS student from India , passionate about coding related stuff .
+- 📫 How to reach me: ...http://www.linkedin.com/in/piyush-baraskar-994ab6337
+-->
->A computer science student passionate about AI/software dev from India</h3>
+>**A computer science student passionate about AI/software dev from India**</h3>

 <img align="right" alt="coding" width="400" src=https://raw.githubusercontent.com/rajpratyush/rajpratyush/master/me_1.gif>